yushin2001/wp1121/hw4/README.md

    ```

    This is used to encrypt the session token.
 You can use any random string here.
 Make sure to keep it secret and update it regularly.

-   Note that you do not have to add those keys to `src/lib/env/private.ts` since they are automatically handled by NextAuth.